parkisutama/geo-photo-toolkit/README.md

 This toolkit is made possible by the incredible work of developers in the open-source community.
 This toolkit is made possible by the incredible work of developers in the open-source community.
 We gratefully acknowledge the pivotal role of the following libraries:

-- Typer: For making the creation of clean, powerful, and user-friendly command-line interfaces remarkably simple and enjoyable.
+- [Typer](https://github.com/fastapi/typer): For making the creation of clean, powerful, and user-friendly command-line interfaces remarkably simple and enjoyable.
 Its design is a pleasure to work with.

-Pydantic: For providing robust data validation and settings management through Python type hints.
+- [Pydantic](https://github.com/pydantic/pydantic): For providing robust data validation and settings management through Python type hints.
 It brings confidence and clarity to the application's configuration.

-- Pandas: The cornerstone of data manipulation in Python.
+- [Pandas](https://github.com/pandas-dev/pandas): The cornerstone of data manipulation in Python.
 Its powerful DataFrame object is indispensable for reading, organizing, and writing the tabular data that drives this toolkit.

-- Pillow (PIL Fork): The essential library for opening, manipulating, and saving many different image file formats.
+- [Pillow (PIL Fork)](https://github.com/python-pillow/Pillow): The essential library for opening, manipulating, and saving many different image file formats.
 The ability to access EXIF metadata is a core function of this toolkit, and Pillow makes it possible.

-- simplekml: For providing an elegant and Pythonic way to generate KML files.
+- [simplekml](https://github.com/eisoldt/simplekml): For providing an elegant and Pythonic way to generate KML files.
 It abstracts away the complexities of the KML standard, allowing us to focus on the data.
 Requests: For making HTTP requests humane.
 It powers the file downloader with a simple and reliable API.

-- Openpyxl: The go-to library for reading and writing Excel 2010+ files, enabling the .xlsx output feature.
+- [Openpyxl](https://github.com/soxhub/openpyxl): The go-to library for reading and writing Excel 2010+ files, enabling the .xlsx output feature.

-- fuzzywuzzy & tlsh: These libraries are included in the analysis module to provide powerful capabilities for identifying duplicate and similar images by filename or by content.

 A sincere thank you to the maintainers and contributors of these projects.
 Your dedication enables the creation of powerful and practical tools like this one.